alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Requesting new applications in Gridware
 ---------------------------------------

 The list of applications available in the Gridware repository expands over time as more software is added and tested on Flight Compute clusters.
 Wherever possible, software is not removed from the repository, allowing users to rely on applications continuing to be available for a particular release of Alces Flight.
-New versions of applications of existing software are also added over time - newly launched Flight Compute clusters automatically use the latest revision of the software repository; use the ``alces gridware update`` command to refresh any running Flight Compute clusters with the latest updates.
+New versions of existing applications are also added over time - newly launched Flight Compute clusters automatically use the latest revision of the Gridware repository; use the ``alces gridware update`` command to refresh any running Flight Compute clusters with the latest updates.

 If you need to use an application that isn't already part of the Alces Gridware project, there are three methods you can use to get access to the application:

  1. Install the application yourself manually (see below).
-This is a good first step for any new software package, as it will allow you to evaluate its use on a cluster and confirm that it works as expected in the a Flight Compute cluster environment.
+This is a good first step for any new software package, as it will allow you to evaluate its use on a cluster and confirm that it works as expected in  a Flight Compute cluster environment.
- 2. `Request the addition of an application the community support site <http://community.alces-flight.com>`_.
+ 2. `Request the addition of an application via the community support site <http://community.alces-flight.com>`_.
 Please include as much information about the application as possible in your request to help new users of the package.
 There is no fee for requesting software via the community support site - this service is provided to benefit users worldwide by providing convenient access to the best open-source software packages available.
  3. If you have an urgent need for a new software package, users can fund consultancy time to have packages added to Gridware repository.
 Please add details of your funding offer to your enhancement request ticket on the `community support site <http://community.alces-flight.com>`_, and a software engineer will contact you with more details.